-Edward is Vice-President for Democracy and Human Rights but his commitment to reform started well before the fall of the Berlin Wall.
+Edward was European Parliament Vice-President for Democracy and Human Rights from 2004 - 2014 but his commitment to reform started well before the fall of the Berlin Wall.

-Shortly after his election in 1984, Edward began visiting dissidents in the ex-Soviet Bloc.
+Shortly after his election as an MEP in 1984, Edward began visiting dissidents in the ex-Soviet Bloc.
 Here he discusses democracy with the late Yelena Bonner, wife of Andrei Sakharov, whose 1968 open letter gave moral confort to reformists.

 In 1990, Edward proposed a European Democracy Fund to assist the transformation of newly-free countries in East/Central Europe.
 By 1997 there were 1200 programmes across the region from Moscow to Belgrade.

-The EU Democracy and Human Rights Instrument today has a budget of some €160M and worldwide scope.
+Today, the renamed EU Democracy and Human Rights Instrument (EIDHR) today has a budget of some €160M and worldwide scope.
 It funds a wide range of activities and all the EU election observation missions.
 It is the only EU programme which can operate without host country consent.

 The Arab Spring

 Edward McMillan-Scott was the first democratically-elected politician to get to Cairo, the day after the fall of Hosni Mubarak in February 2011.
-He has long advocated democratic and other reforms in the Arab world and has championed Egypt’s secular liberal party since 2004: “Egypt is the most important country in North Africa in strategic, economic and population terms.
-Now it is leading the region into democracy.” says Edward, who visited Cairo again two weeks later with Guy Verhofstadt, leader of the liberal group in the European Parliament
+He has long advocated democratic and other reforms in the Arab world and has championed Egypt’s secular liberal party since 2004.
+He is pictured right in Tahrir Square after meeting leaders of the Egyptian revolution.

-Edward is a member of the European Parliament’s monitoring group, which has been set up to coordinate support for the reforms now taking shape across the wider Middle East.
+Edward was a founding member of the European Parliament’s monitoring group, set up to coordinate support for the reforms taking shape across the wider Middle East.

 The EIDHR finances all EU election observation missions, which are conducted by the EU Commission.
 Separately, the European Parliament sends short-term missions.
 In 2003 Edward observed the presidential elections in Algeria and in 2005 the parliamentary poll in Egypt, both of which he defined as rigged.

-In 2005, Edward chaired in Cairo the inaugural meeting of the EuroMed Parliamentary Assembly, a body which brings together parliamentarians from the Arab world and Israel with MPs and MEPs from the EU.
-He secured the immediate release of Dr Ayman Nour, leader of the secular El Ghad (‘The Future’) party, who had been imprisoned after he stood against Mubarak in the presidential election.
+In 2005, while Edward chaired in Cairo the inaugural meeting of the EuroMed Parliamentary Assembly, a body which brings together parliamentarians from the Arab world and Israel with MPs and MEPs from the EU, he secured the immediate release of Dr Ayman Nour, leader of the secular El Ghad (‘The Future’) party, who had been imprisoned after he stood against Mubarak in the presidential election.